 One key element to a Business A level is the real-business focus and the skills that will be developed.
 The lessons encourage students to contextualise the theory and respond to real-life business case studies and evidence in the assessments.
+Students are encouraged to keep up with current affairs, which will embed their understanding of business in the real world.
 Alongside that students will develop a multitude of skills, including numeracy, communication and an understanding of research methodology in order to make a smooth transition to university or other post-18 pathways.